artyuum/request-dto-mapper-bundle/README.md

 {
 }
 ```

+If an error occurs while calling the `denormalize()` method from the Denormalizer, the `DtoMappingException` will be thrown.

 ### 5. Validate
 Whether to validate the DTO (once the mapping is done).
 Internally, the [validator component](https://symfony.com/doc/current/validation.html) will be used, and if you do not have it installed a `LogicException` will be thrown.